xintao0202/Gatech_Database-system/README.md

 demo link: https://youtu.be/iwKeL9oaD5Y

 ## Project team member
 This project is done together by our team during the fall semester of 2016.
-Thanks for the other three team members (Linkedin of them here): Tingrong Tang, Xin Tao, Chunqing Yuan
+Thanks for the other three team members: Liangliang Yang, Tingrong Tang, Chunqing Yuan